Janusz Radziwiłł (1880–1967): Career

-He was a member of the government of the Kingdom of Poland and a conservative politician in the Second Polish Republic.
+During the First World War, he was a member of the government of the Kingdom of Poland and was a potential candidate for the Lithuanian crown, as he was closely related to the Imperial family and was a member of one of the most potent families of the ancient Grand Duchy of Lithuania.

+He had a long career as a conservative politician in the Second Polish Republic.
 From 1919 to 1920, he was the Polish envoy to London and served as the Polish Foreign Minister from 1920 to 1921.

 He was a supporter of Józef Piłsudski, member of his BBWR coalition, Sejm deputy from 1928 to 1935 and a member of the Polish Senate from 1935 to 1939.
 Despite being a supporter of the government, he was critical of sanacja's excesses (persecution of political opponents, censorship).
 In 1937 he joined the Camp of National Unity (OZON).

-After the Soviet invasion of Poland in 1939, he was arrested by NKVD.
+After the Soviet invasion of Poland in 1939, he was arrested by the NKVD.
 Imprisoned in the infamous Lubyanka prison, he was personally interrogated by Lavrentiy Beria.
 He was released after a few months after international pressure from, among others, the Italian royal family (due to the prestige of the Radziwiłł family).
 He returned to Nazi occupied Poland, where he tried to use his prestige to improve Nazi treatment of the Poles; he met with Hermann Göring (whom he knew from before the war) but his efforts were futile.
 He was briefly imprisoned by the Germans during the Warsaw Uprising in 1944.

 After the war in 1945 he was again arrested by NKVD; his wife would die in a communist prison in 1947.
 He was eventually released, with most of his possessions confiscated and nationalized by the communist government.
-In 1959, the Polish government gave the 77 year old a passport to visit his son and daughter in England and Spain.
+In 1959, the Polish government gave the 79 year old a passport to visit his son and daughter in England and Spain.

 Personal life

-On 9 December 1905, Radziwiłł was married to Princess Anna Jadwiga Maria Lubomirska (1882-1947) (1882-1947) in Rowno, Poland.
+On 9 December 1905, Radziwiłł was married to Princess Anna Jadwiga Maria Lubomirska (1882–1947) in Rivne, now in Ukraine.
 She was the daughter of Prince Stanislaw Lubomirski and Princess Wanda Lubomirska.
 Together, they were the parents of: